khalil-hassayoun/khalil-hassayoun/README.md

 ### Hi there 👋

 ###
-- 🔭 I’m a software Engineer
+- 🔭 I’m a software Engineer specialized in web development
-- 🌱 I’m currently learning full-stack web development
 - 💬 this is my linkedin : https://www.linkedin.com/in/khalil-hassayoun-9600361b9/
 - 📫 How to reach me: khalilouhassayoun@gmail.com
 - ⚡ Fun fact: i'm smarter than i look